ddman1101/ddman1101.github.io/about.markdown

 permalink: /about/
 ---

 I'm a Machine Learning Eningeer in CloudMile Inc. I am interesting in Music and AI field, and also interest in ML & DL.
 If anyone love Music & AI field.
-Please feel free to contact me :smiley:
+Please feel free to contact me 😃

 ## Interest fields :
 * Music and AI (AIDJ-related)